darkwood-com/flow/docs/index.md

 Railway Flow Based Programming concept aims to solve

 - Adopt asynchronous as native implementation
-- Build your code with functional programming and monoids
+- Build your code with functional programming and monads
 - Assemble your code visually

 ## Installation